sainikhil2553/display16_LTSM/README.md

 0. C++ Library to support 16-bit color graphic displays
 1. Graphics class included.
-2. Bitmaps supported: 1, 8, and 16 bit. + sprites.
+2. Bitmaps supported: 1, 8, and 16 bit + sprites.
 3. Multiple displays supported, see supported-devices, new components can be easily added.
     Display driver are separate libraries that import this one.
 4. 16 fonts included, new fonts can be easily added without changing source code